-For more information about CAS in Louisenlund please contact the CAS Coordinator, Petra Hau at petra.hau@louisenlund.de.
+For more information about CAS in Louisenlund please contact the CAS Coordinator, Ms. Svenja Budziak at svenja.budziak@louisenlund.de.

 Assessment of student performance within the IB Programmes takes a wide variety of forms: the overall assessment structure for each subject ensures that student performance is measured in relation to all the objectives for that subject.
 Typical subject objectives include some that refer to knowledge and understanding of subject content, and also many that refer to particular types of skills relevant to the subject.